Listen to this article

 You should be very careful in answering questions about your client manager’s role in giving daily assignments, hiring and firing decisions, performance appraisal if you are working at a client site.

 Whatever you show and speak is recorded and then compared with what is written in your H1B application.

-If there is a serious mismatch found between what you are doing and your approval for, the officer can recommend revoking your H1B which essentially means issuing NOIR.
+If there is a serious mismatch found between what you are doing and your approval, the officer can recommend revoking your H1B which essentially means issuing NOIR.